mubix/local-hibp/README.md

 In order to get a `pass.txt` you can use any dictionary or you can pull it out of Hashcat.

 You can do it one of two ways based on what data you want.
-IF you wnat to know just what bad passwords exist in the domain you can do it this way:
+IF you want to know just what bad passwords exist in the domain you can do it this way:
 - Step 1: `hashcat.exe -m1000 demodomain.ntds --show > cracked.txt`
 - Step 2:  Then use [convert-hashcat-pass.rb](convert-hashcat-pass.rb) `ruby convert-hashcat-pass.rb > pass.txt`